DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Generated Files

-During a task some file are generated by the plugin and the planner.
-For example the plugin will generate a domain file, the planner will (hopefully) generate a plan, and maybe some other files.
+During a task some files are generated by the plugin as well as the planner.
+For example the plugin will generate a domain file, the planner will generate a plan, and maybe some other files.
 Usually they are not needed afterwards, but it is useful to keep them for debugging or logging purposes etc. When the'Save' checkbox was ticked, the files won't be deleted.
 If 'Save' is not ticked, all files are stored in a temporary path, and then deleted at the end of the Task.

 ### Save Files In